 4D Chest Remodelling will significantly lower the risk of skin sag after gynecomastia surgery.

-Gynecomastia surgery after weight loss requires the expertise of a board certified gynecomastia specialist.
+Gynecomastia surgery after weight loss requires the expertise of a board-certified gynecomastia specialist.
 There can be a large amount of skin, fat, and tissue after weight loss that requires special skills for reduction beyond the traditional male breast reduction surgery.

 Gynecomastia After Weight Loss